 For detailed descriptions and links to my Papers, click here.

-My recent experience as a philosopher in a microbiology lab has shown me the value of translating philosophy for scientists.
+My postdoctoral experience as a philosopher in a microbiology lab has shown me the value of translating philosophy for scientists.
 I am now very interested in using philosophical distinctions to advance scientific discussions and developing a philosophy of science discourse focusing on new scientific frontiers.
 My work addresses deep philosophical questions with new empirical evidence with the aim of synthesizing and justifying scientific practice.
 For example, my recent paper in the Philosophical Transactions of the Royal Society B questions the assumption that life continues to increase in complexity over evolutionary time.
 Much of our evidence would also fit a view that life reached a high level of complexity early on and then ‘streamlined’ into microbes in some lineages while our own remained complex.
 The paper explores how parsimonious such views can be, given key constraints of life as we know it.
 Another of my papers, in the Journal of the Royal Society Interface, explores issues in convergent evolution and provides criteria by which the repetition of biological forms and functions is good evidence for the universal nature of those features.